A Summertime Past

 Admission: Adult: $8, Children (under 12): $1

 Enjoy summer beauty in our formal flower and herb gardens as well as tour our historic home.
-Dramatic recitations will be performed in the parlour.
-Anne Williams will recite Shakespearean sonnets in the morning, and Tom Poelker will portray Benjamin Franklin in the afternoon.
+Anne Williams will recite Shakespearean sonnets from 11 a.m. to 1 p.m.
 Our lovely green grounds are awaiting families, perhaps for picnicking.
 You can choose from a free exchange of seeds harvested from our autumn gardens.
-We also have plants for sale.
 Plein air artists will join us in the park, sketching their nature observations on paper.
 Summertime refreshments will be served.

 1859 Greek Revival Style